 An Overview of the Science Fiction Sub-Genres

-As discussed previously, science fiction typically deals with the advancements of science and technology in a futuristic setting.
+As discussed previously, science fiction often deals with the advancements of science and technology in a futuristic setting.
 Science fiction stories can take place on future Earth, in space, or on other planets.
 Now let’s focus on the science fiction sub-genres.

 Apocalyptic Fiction

-Apocalyptic fiction takes place in a time where our world is coming to an end.
-It describes how and why this event may occur.
-Post-Apocalyptic fiction takes place after the world as we know it has already ended.
+Post-apocalyptic fiction takes place after the world as we know it has already ended.
 It focuses on the people who survived the cataclysm and how they now live.

 Cyberpunk